DeviWar013/calwildfire-prediction/README.md

-# Stacked Ensemble Modeling of California Wildfire Susceptibility
+# Stacked Ensemble Modeling of California Wildfire Susceptibility with Infrastructure–Risk Alignment Diagnostics

 This repository contains a modular and fully reproducible system for constructing a 1-km–resolution wildfire susceptibility model for California.
 The project integrates climate variables (precipitation, mean temperature),